cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 bucket.

 The validity circuit is denoted `Histogram`.
-It has two parameters: `length`, the number of histogram buckets; and `chunk_length`, which is used by by a circuit optimization described below.
+It has two parameters: `length`, the number of histogram buckets; and `chunk_length`, which is used by a circuit optimization described below.
 It is RECOMMENDED to set `chunk_length` to an integer near the square root of `length` (see
 {{parallel-sum-chunk-length}}).